oremedik/youTube-top-viewers-24/README.md

 This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.

 With this information, I can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.
+# Data Source
+What data is needed to achieve our objective?
+We need data on the top UK YouTubers in 2024 that includes their

+- channel names

+- total subscribers

+- total views

+- total videos uploaded

+Where is the data coming from?
+The data is sourced from Kaggle (an Excel extract), see here to find it.